mikeymascatu/Project-Moonlight/README.md

 * Forge is **not supported by Klipper**
    - Using forge with Klipper will require **replacing the mainboard** with an BigTreeTech SKR Pico and a Raspberry Pi Zero 2W alongside a seperately printed bracket (files will be provided at launch).
 Additionaly, no Klipper configuration files will be provided at this point.
 The bracket will still allow the printer to fold properly.
    - **The Forge Dev Team is actively working on Klipper support for Forge Hardware.
 More information will be announced as progress continues**
+   - If Forge is Klipper supported, a Pi Zero 2W is still required.

 ## Additional notes